Stimulant Addiction: Common Substances and Expert Stimulant Abuse Treatment

 Partial Hospitalization Program

 Anyone dealing with stimulant use disorder can consider a partial hospitalization program (PHP).
 This intensive outpatient treatment program provides treatment sessions 5 days per week for up to 8 hours each day.
-Patients take part in individual, group, and family therapy to address the underlying causes of stimulant use disorder and work on ways to overcome their dependence.
+Patients take part in individual, group, and family therapy to address the underlying causes of stimulant use disorder and work on clinical ways to overcome their stimulant dependence for good.
 Educational sessions about stimulant use disorder and recovery will also be provided.
-Most people use PHP as a step down once they finish a residential treatment program.
-However, it’s possible to start with this level of care if appropriate.
+Most people use PHP as a step down once they finish a residential program or a medically supervised stimulants detox.
+However, it’s possible to start with this level of care if your withdrawal symptoms are already stabilized.

 Intensive Outpatient Program

 An intensive outpatient program (IOP) is another intensive type of outpatient treatment program, but it is a step below PHP.
-In these stimulant addiction treatment programs, patients attend sessions three or four times per week for around 3 hours each time.
+In these specialized stimulant abuse treatment programs, patients attend sessions three or four times per week for around 3 hours each time, focusing on group dynamics and individual skill-building.
 They participate in individual and group counseling.
 Sometimes family therapy is offered as well.
 This can be used as a standalone treatment option, but many patients complete inpatient treatment or PHP and then begin an IOP program.

 Standard Outpatient Treatment

 Standard outpatient treatment is the lowest level of outpatient treatment offered.
 Patients generally attend one or two sessions per week and participate in individual and group therapy.
 There’s a significant focus on relapse prevention and helping patients stay sober long-term.
-This type of program is almost always used after a higher level of care is completed.
+This type of program is almost always used after a higher level of care—starting from an initial stimulants detox through intensive outpatient programs—is successfully completed

 No matter what type of addiction treatment you need for your stimulant use disorder, we can help you.
-Reach out to Elevate Recovery Center to learn more about your treatment options for stimulant addiction.
-We will help you decide where to start.
+Reach out to Elevate Recovery Center to learn more about our comprehensive treatment for stimulants.
+We will help you decide where to start your journey toward sobriety

 We understand that getting help for addiction can be challenging.
 Start with a free addiction assessment today.